 The Select Committee also reopened its inquiries into allegations about phone message hacking conducted at the News of the World prior to 2007 (which had led to the imprisonment of Clive Goodman and Glenn Mulcaire).
-Articles in July 2009 by the Guardian newspaper contained further information about the practice, most notably the fact that The Select Committee took the view that self-regulation of the press is greatly preferable to statutory regulation the News of the World had made a confidential settlement following a legal action by Gordon Taylor (who had been one of the victims of the message hacking).
+Articles in July 2009 by the Guardian newspaper contained further information about the practice, most notably the fact that the News of the World had made a confidential settlement following a legal action by Gordon Taylor (who had been one of the victims of the message hacking).